If you’re using the Experience API (xAPI), then you’re likely tracking learning and performance data to learn more about human behavior.

 By following the steps in this tutorial, you can send automated emails based on the actions that people take in learning experiences and on-the-job.
 These emails can provide helpful resources, tips, and contact information.

-If you have any questions about this tutorial or what’s possible with xAPI, then please join my eLearning Slack community and ask away.
+If you have any questions about this tutorial or what’s possible with xAPI, then please join the ID community and ask away.
 See you there!